mth229/mth229.github.io/functions.md

 f(x) = \sin(x) - \cos(x).
 ~$$

-In `julia` there are a few different ways to define a function, we start with the most natural one which makes it very simple to work with such functions.
+In `Julia` there are a few different ways to define a function, we start with the most natural one which makes it very simple to work with such functions.